 Use Liquid Roof for

-The only 10 year product replacement and transferrable warranty in the RV industry!
 If you're an RV owner, you know how important maintenance is.
 Liquid Roof is designed just for RVs to extend the life of your vehicle.
 Seal leaks, enjoy heat reflection, or simply improve the looks of your RV.
 Liquid Roof is completely chemically-cured to provide a seamless, white surface.
 It's just as beautiful as the original, brand new roof.
 In fact you are getting a brand new roof for a fraction of the cost.
 A typical RV repair show will charge approx. $3,200 for a new roof vs. $435.00 in material for a 32 ft. roof.
-A do-it-yourself product with a 10 year warranty!
+A do-it-yourself product.
 All it takes is one application to save money, time, and enjoy your RV for many more years to come.

 Hello, like to thank you for this wonderful product I used on my 24 RV..The roof was 10 years old and needed something done to it before it began to leak..After days of research at many rv shops and the internet, I found your product and used it..All I did was wash the roof before using your product..It took a few hours to complete the job and over all, it was quite easy to apply..I used a small "roller" and a paint brush.
 The finish results were like night and day..A truely wonderful product and I highly recommend it to other RVers...Thanks again

 Dave Shingleton PS.
 Here are the "before" and "after" pictures of my roof..what a difference...